- . . . as1

 - I

-know, I know, I am using the
+know, I know, I am using the symbol for two different

 things.
 Well, I said it was the preferred symbol